-$$p = \frac{P{total} - P{used}}{T{total} - T{now}} \tag{2}$$
+$$p = \frac{P{total} - P{used}}{T{total} - T{now}} \tag{1}$$

-Using equation (2), each node can determine the probability in which it will send an energy packet in each second of simulation.
+Using Equation (1), each node can determine the probability in which it will send an energy packet in each second of simulation.
 This equation defines the value of p only in terms of the energy budget and the estimated lifetime.
 Nevertheless, each node also knows the error between the energy value predicted by the monitoring node and the correct one.
 It can locally determine this value by just keeping the parameters of the last prediction sent to the monitoring node.
 Thus, each node keeps track of the error of its energy value.
-We use the percentage error because the impact of the difference between the correct and the predicted value depends on the available energy at the node.
-For example, if a node has 100 J of energy and we predict that it has 99 J is better than when we make the same error of 1 J when the total energy available in a node is only 2 J. Because of that, we consider the percentage error as being more suitable than its absolute value.
-Therefore, in our approach, the error is always considered as a percentage value in relation to the correct available energy.
+We use the percentage error because the impact of the difference between the correct and the predicted value depends on the energy available at the node.

-We intend to use the information of the error to change the value of the probability p in such a way that when the error is small we should decrease the value of p in order to postpone the sending of an energy packet.
+We intend to use the information of the error to change the value of the probability p in such a way that, when the error is small, we should decrease the value of p in order to postpone the sending of an energy packet.
 With this behavior we can save energy to be spent when the error is larger.
 On the other hand, when the error is large, we should increase the value of the probability in order to force the node to send a new energy information.
-This behavior can be obtained with the aid of the function: $f(x) = (1 - \frac{1}{c^x})$ .